Jessica Lange: 1990–2008: Established actress

 Lange continued making films throughout the 1990s, periodically taking time off to raise her children and do theater- and television-based projects.
 She began the decade in Paul Brickman's warmly received Men Don't Leave (1990), for which she earned positive reviews and came in third place for the National Society of Film Critics Award for Best Actress.
-She was then approached by Martin Scorsese and Robert De Niro, who had both auditioned her for the role of Jake LaMotta's wife in Raging Bull (1980), to star in a remake of Cape Fear (1991).
+She was approached by Martin Scorsese and Robert De Niro, who had both auditioned her for the role of Jake LaMotta's wife in Raging Bull (1980), to star in a remake of Cape Fear (1991).
 The film was the year's 12th- highest-grossing film.
-In 1992, Lange once again starred opposite De Niro in Irwin Winkler's Night and the City, and in a television adaptation of Willa Cather's O Pioneers!, receiving her seventh Golden Globe nomination for Best Actress.
-Lange made her Broadway debut, which met mixed reviews portraying Blanche DuBois in a production of Tennessee Williams's A Streetcar Named Desire opposite Alec Baldwin.
+In 1992, Lange again starred opposite De Niro in Irwin Winkler's Night and the City, and in a television adaptation of Willa Cather's O Pioneers!, receiving her seventh Golden Globe nomination for Best Actress.

+Lange made her Broadway debut, which met mixed reviews for her portrayal of Blanche DuBois in a revival of Tennessee Williams's A Streetcar Named Desire opposite Alec Baldwin.
 Critics rebuked her performance, with the Boston Globe stating "Jessica Lange is learning a new craft—theatre—at Blanche’s expense, and ours."

-In 1994, Lange was lauded for her performance as a manic depressive army wife in the 1960s in Tony Richardson's final film, Blue Sky.
-In 1995, she won the Academy Award for Best Actress for this performance, along with the Golden Globe Award for Best Actress, the Los Angeles Film Critics Association Award for Best Actress, the Utah Film Critics Association Award for Best Actress, and the Sant Jordi Award for Best Actress.
-She also came in second place for the National Board of Review Award for Best Actress, the National Society of Film Critics Award for Best Actress, and the Chicago Film Critics Association Award for Best Actress.
-She became the second actress, after Streep, to follow a Best Supporting Actress Oscar with a Best Actress Oscar, an achievement not repeated until nearly 20 years later by Cate Blanchett.
-Despite its critical praise, and despite Lange's Oscar-winning performance Blue Sky was not a box office success.
+In 1994, Lange was lauded for her performance as a bipolar army wife in the 1960s in Tony Richardson's final film, Blue Sky.
+In 1995, she won the Academy Award for Best Actress for this performance, along with the Golden Globe Award, the Los Angeles Film Critics, the Utah Film Critics, and the Sant Jordi Award for Best Actress.

+She raked in second place for Best Actress by the National Board of Review, the National Society of Film Critics, and the Chicago Film Critics.

+After Meryl Streep, she was the second actress to follow winning a Best Supporting Actress Oscar with a Best Actress Oscar, an achievement not repeated until nearly 20 years later by Cate Blanchett.
+Despite the critical praise, and Lange's Oscar-winning performance, Blue Sky was not a box office success.